How does My Home Doctor work?

 only for the purpose of delivering and evaluating the service.
 If you do not provide this information,

 Home Doctor Service may not be able to provide you with the service.
 Home Doctor Service will not disclose

 personal information to HCF other than your name, address, postcode, date of birth, gender, date of

 participation with My Home Doctor, member number and customer number in order to allow HCF

 With your permission Home Doctor Service may disclose your health information and

 other personal information to your regular doctor or other health care provider.

 For more information about how HCF and Home Doctor Service handle your personal

-information, including how to access or correct your personal information or make
+information, including how to access and correct your personal information or make

 a complaint and how HCF and Home Doctor Service will deal with such a complaint,